 If you’re not satisfied with your internet speed, you may consider upgrading your service plan to one that offers faster connectivity speeds.

 Upload speeds are equally as critical as downloading rates.
 Upstream data usage, such as uploading pictures to social media, streaming videos, or playing online games, can all require significant bandwidth consumption.
 If you’re on a tight budget, contact your ISP and see if they offer any affordable plans that can provide the internet speed you require.
-Don’t forget to run a speed test first!
+Please remember to run a speed test first!

 Websites and applications typically store information (such as images or website info) to load faster the next time you visit, known as caching.
 Clearing this out can speed up Internet use as well as free up storage space on your device.